generalui/python-flask-ariadne-api-starter/Python API Development Environment in Docker: Under the Hood.md

 - I map the local `~/.ssh` folder (in the user's home folder) to to the root user's home folder in the container.
 This makes the local ssh keys available inside the container for git fetches, pulls and pushes.

 - I map the entire root user's home folder in the container to a volume.
-We named the volume `python-flask-ariadne-api-starter-dev-root-vol` for this app to differentiate it from other volumes on the local, but you coould name it whatever is appropriate for your situation.
+We named the volume `python-flask-ariadne-api-starter-dev-root-vol` for this app to differentiate it from other volumes on the local, but you could name it whatever is appropriate for your situation.
 Please note that the volume itself is defined at the bottom of the `docker-compose.yml` file under `volumes`.

   This volume persists any other files that are created inside the root user's home folder inside the container.
 Files like `.bashrc` and `.profile` can be very useful inside the container.
-Additionally, if VS Code is being used and the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension is being used, the VS Code server and installed extensions are stored there.
+Additionally, if VS Code is being used and the "Remote - Containers" [†††††](#resources) extension is being used, the VS Code server and installed extensions are stored there.
 These will persist between starts and stops and helps make opening a lot faster.

 - The `logging` option limits the size of logs within the container.
 This ultimately helps with performance.
 If logs get too large, the container gets huge and can really slow down.